Privileged Access Management or PAM solutions are a relatively new breed of tools that allow you to manage credentials with advanced permissions.

 It’s vital to properly monitor and secure these accounts because they grant access to critical network systems and applications.

-If you are considering purchasing one of these tools, here are a few key elements to review as you assess costs and pricing structure.
+If you are considering purchasing one of these tools, here are a few key elements to review as you assess costs and the PAM pricing structure.

 There are four primary factors to consider when evaluating the cost of deploying a PAM solution: